The Emily in Paris Costume Designer on Putting Together Those Epic Looks

 I know you study runways and big collections to understand the current trends.
 Then you choose which key trend moments you want to incorporate in your costuming and which ones you want to avoid.
 What was your process like for season four?

 I'm just following my feelings.
-I'm just following a script, sometimes, when I'm lucky enough to have a script previously that I can study.
+I'm just following a script.
+Sometimes when I'm lucky enough to have a script previously that I can study.

 I know also the personality of all my cast.
 We became really close now.
 I know what's flattering for their body.
 I know what is right for the character also.

 It's much more easy for me.
-I know also which kind of silhouette I have done, which kind of silhouette is still for me to fit it and try on.
+I know also which kind of silhouette I have done, and which kind of silhouette is still for me to fit it and try on.

-I just let my imagination and try to be very open minded and to be creative and say, "Okay, let's do something unusual."
+I just let my imagination and try to be very open-minded and to be creative and say, "Okay, let's do something unusual."

 I'm my first client and the first watcher of this show.
-I don't want to be bored, myself.
+I don't want to be bored myself.

 Emily In Paris